First-Year In-State Students

 Travel the world starting your first year.
 Students admitted to this prestigious four-year program are driven by a desire to engage with other cultures, learn new languages, prepare for global careers or just see the world.
 In their first year, World Scholars study in Italy, Spain, Greece or New Zealand, then continue their global engagement on campus and with another semester abroad junior year.

 Ideal candidates desire to live like a local anywhere in the world.
 Does this sound like you?

 Committed to Delawareans

-The Office of Undergraduate Admissions is dedicated to meeting with you personally to guide you through the process.
-To connect with your direct representative, view the Meet Your Counselor list.
+The Office of Undergraduate Admissions is dedicated to meeting with you to guide you through the process.
+You can find your admissions counselor on the Meet Your Counselor page.